Toronto Transit Commission bus system: Routes

 The TTC also offers its Wheel-Trans service for registered users with disabilities.
 This service operates door-to-door and requires booking in advance.
 Wheel-Trans uses minibuses and has no predefined routes.

-Routes with regular service operate all day, every day from approximately 6 am (8 am Sundays) to 1 am.
+Routes with regular service operate all day, every day from approximately 6 am (8 am Sundays) to 1 am the next calendar day.
 Routes with limited service are similar but do not operate during all periods of the day or not on all days of the week.
 Limited service varies by route.

 Express bus service serves only select stops.
 The frequency of express service varies by route, and service on some routes does not operate during all periods of the day or all days of the week.

 Blue Night Network routes operate from approximately 1:30 am until 6 am (8 am on Sundays) and have 30-minute or better service.

 Community bus routes operate midday, Monday to Friday, connecting seniors' residences within a community with nearby hubs such as plazas, medical buildings and community centres.
 Community bus service uses the same mini-bus fleet as WheelTrans but has fixed routes and requires no booking.
 Customers flag down buses anywhere along the route.